Learning quantum many-body systems from a few copies: Introduction

 The main ingredient to obtain our improvements are so-called transportation cost (TC) inequalities~\cite{Talagrand_1996}.
-They allow us to relate by how much the expectation values of two states on Lipschitz observables, a concept we will review shortly, differ to their relative entropy.
-Such inequalities constitute a powerful tool from the theory of optimal transport~\cite{villani_optimal_2009} and are typical tools to prove sharp concentration inequalities~\cite[Chapter 3]{raginsky_concentration_2014}.
+They allow us to bound the difference of expectation values of Lipschitz observables, a concept we will review shortly, on two states by their relative entropy.
+Such inequalities constitute a powerful tool from the theory of optimal transport~\cite{villani_optimal_2009} and are traditionally used to prove sharp concentration inequalities~\cite[Chapter 3]{raginsky_concentration_2014}.
 Moreover, they have been recently extended to quantum states~\cite{palma_optimal,Rouz2019,giacomo_cambyse}.
 By combining such inequalities with the maximum entropy principle, we are able to easily control the relative entropy between the states and, thus, the difference of expectation values of Lipschitz observables.